 I made friends right away in the teachers’ lunch room, where the Home Economics students served us simple things à la carte and we paid a low price.
 Especially one young woman, a history teacher, a year or two younger than I became a very precious friend in a very short time.
 She lived in the City and it was thanks to Bo that I got introduced into a way of living in Jewish New York City which was an eye opener for me.
 I still today often say ‘As Bo would say’ or ‘an expression that Bo introduced me to’.
 I asked her once what Bo was short for.
 She said ‘nothing’.
 She didn’t want to admit that her name was actually Bodonna.
 I found out anyway somehow.

-That very spring I had to buy myself a little Volkswagen beetle and I was very happy with it.
+That very spring I had to buy myself a little Volkswagen Beetle and I was very happy with it.
 I had already had one for a short time in Sweden.
 It cost me about $3 – 4 to have the tank filled.
 Bo drove a big Buick that her father clearly paid the insurance for and I believe it was legally his car.
 She shared a two-room apartment on 64th Street on what’s called the upper East Side of Manhattan with a roommate who was often away.
 Very practical for me.

 We once had an early evening drink with a woman friend of hers in the cocktail lounge at the top of the 666 on Fifth Avenue, the Three Sixes.
 I remember as clearly as if it were today how we were talking about poverty and especially Blacks and poverty.
 Bo was not really a conservative and anything but a racist.
-By the way, she was the one who made the statement that opened a new world for me, the Swede from the country where racism is unknown because at that time there was just one so-called race.
-In fact, from that point of view Sweden was a backwoods country and the statement that the Jews are the ones who have hurt other Jews the most was totally new to me – Sephardic Jews looking down on Ashkenazi Jews, German versus Russian Jews.
+By the way, she was the one who made the statement that opened a new world for me, the Swede from the country where racism was unknown because at that time there was just one so-called race.
+In fact, from that point of view Sweden was a backwoods country.
+Bo’s statement that the Jews are the ones who have hurt other Jews the most was totally new to me – Sephardic Jews looking down on Ashkenazi Jews, German versus Russian Jews.
 I have since heard the same statement from a German-Jewish colleague and friend who firmly held the same opinion.
 But the issue of Jewish identity and pecking order is actually far too complicated and obscure for me to get into on these pages.

-Oh my enormous innocence!
-I had changed and become a convinced socialist by my colleagues at the vocational school where I worked for three years, and Allyn firmly shared my views on politics and racism.
-But nevertheless there remained inside me a huge pond of ignorance about the world.
-Bo said that Blacks are often so badly off because they are not making an effort to get out of the poverty-stricken life they were born into.
-Our very good friend Andy from Athens Georgia, the American in Paris, was a couple of decades later going to repeat just about the same statement which led us to a noisy argument in a Tunisian restaurant in Montmartre, where he and his young English wife Trudy lived.
+Bo said on this early evening at the top of the three sixes, that Blacks are often so badly off because they are not making an effort to get out of the poverty-stricken life they were born into.
+Our very good friend Andy from Athens Georgia, the American in Paris,, a couple of decades later, was going to repeat just about the same statement which led us to a noisy argument in a Tunisian restaurant in Montmartre, where he and his young English wife Trudy lived.

 Now, at the top of the Three Sixes, Bo gave us an example of a young black man who had been offered the opportunity to apply for a job by the social worker who managed his case.
-He didn’t show up for the interview.
+He didn’t show up for the job interview.
 This happened a couple of times.
 When he was asked why, he said he didn’t have proper clothes to wear.
 He was supplied with proper clothes.
 He still didn’t show up the next time.
 Bo took this almost as proof or at least as a perfectly good example of how Blacks don’t want to accept help.
 She added – and this is an argument I’ve heard innumerable times by now – if my father who came over from Russia with nothing but the clothes he was wearing managed to make his way through law school, why can’t this black young man make a similar effort.
 I almost exploded.

 I guess we finished our martinis and headed for the elevator to go on with our white lives.